9: Biohydrogen - An Introduction

 PFOR, abbreviated here, is a 267 kDa homodimer containing three [Fe4S4] clusters (spacefill) per monomer.
 Only one monomer is shown, and TPP is shown in sticks.

 Again, indirect photolysis occurs in the absence of O2.
 Light illumination leads to only transient H2 synthesis.
 If sulfur is limited in the growth media of the algae, more sustained H2 production occurs, as the lack of sulfur reduces PSII activity.
-Hence, H2 production can be maximized by depleting sulfur and minimizing O2, even in the presence of light.
+Hence, H2 production can be maximized by depleting sulfur and minimizing O2, even in light.
 In the absence of O2, hydrogenase gene expression increases.
-Nutrient depletion also produces formate and acetyl-CoA through the enzyme pyruvate:formate lyase (PFL1).
+Nutrient depletion also leads to the production of formate and acetyl-CoA via the enzyme pyruvate:formate lyase (PFL1).
 This is predominant in Chlamydomonas cells in the dark.

-The green microalgae C. reinhardtii makes most of its H2 (approximately 90%) using direct photolysis.
-Commercially, the production of H2 in indirect photolysis is carried out in a separate sealed bioreactor to avoid O2.
+The green microalga C. reinhardtii produces most of its H2 (approximately 90%) via direct photolysis.
+Commercially, H2 production via indirect photolysis is carried out in a separate, sealed bioreactor to avoid O2 contamination.
 Indirect photolysis is shown in the above figures.

-The reactions to this process are as follows :
+The reactions in this process are as follows :

 \begin{equation}